Tutoring

 SPONSORSHIP

-Mentoring is a voluntary support program in which an upperclassman offers assistance to a student in the PASS or LAS program by providing support, guidance, and a listening ear through regular check-ins, with the aim of offering emotional support during this difficult and challenging year.
+Mentoring is a voluntary support program offered by an upperclassman to a PASS or LAS student to provide support, guidance, and a listening ear by checking in with them regularly, in order to offer emotional support during this difficult and challenging year.

-The pre-semester orientation workshop, organized by the ATP and held on the Faculty’s campus, allows tutors to provide a review and overview of the entire first-semester PASS curriculum through lectures and exercises.
-During this workshop, a tour of the Faculty’s facilities is organized (visit to the University Library, introduction to student organizations) to familiarize students with their new learning environment and provide them with the best possible support as they transition into higher education.
+The pre-semester orientation workshop, organized by the ATP and held on the Faculty’s campus, allows tutors to provide, through lectures and exercises, a review of key concepts and an overview of the entire first-semester curriculum for the PASS program.
+During this workshop, a tour of the Faculty’s facilities is organized (including a visit to the University Library and an introduction to student organizations) to familiarize students with their new learning environment and provide them with the best possible support as they transition into higher education.
 For LAS students, the workshop is conducted entirely online.
-The goal of this program is to introduce students to taking notes on handouts** and to prepare them for the exercises they will be required to complete in DS, in preparation for exams.
-This course thus helps students prepare for their first year in the PASS or LAS program, while also enabling them to start the year with a solid work routine and better tackle the academic year ahead.
+The goal of this program is to introduce students to taking notes from handouts** and to prepare them for the exercises they will be required to complete in DS, in preparation for exams.
+This course thus helps students prepare for their first year in the PASS or LAS programs, while also enabling them to start the year with a solid work routine and better prepare for the academic year ahead.

-** All course materials and worksheets will be distributed at the beginning of the course.
+** All course materials and exercises will be distributed at the beginning of the workshop.

 The final exam will be held on Saturday, August 30.